Penticton: Topography

-Penticton is the largest city by area and population in the Okanagan-Similkameen Regional District, which is part of the Okanagan as a whole, for which the city is the third largest in the region.
+Penticton is the largest city by area and population in, and the seat of, the Okanagan-Similkameen Regional District, which is part of the Okanagan as a whole, for which the city is the third largest in the region.
 It is the 21st largest settlement in British Columbia itself by population, while its metropolitan area, including the city plus Okanagan-Similkameen Electoral Area D, serves as the 71st largest in Canada; by area, Penticton ranks 20th in its province; statistics are based on the 2011 Canadian Census.
 It lies at the south bottom of Okanagan Lake, and north beginning of Skaha Lake.
 Between Okanagan Lake and Skaha Lake are a number of residential areas, farms, which grow orchard and wine products.

 Pine and fir are commonly found in the mountains and high country around Penticton, which include the Okanagan Highland, and to its east, the Monashee Mountains.
 Apex Mountain Resort, which sits 33 km west of the city on the Thompson Plateau, is home to the tallest mountain peak in the Penticton area; ski services are offered.
 The Okanagan Highland is an intermediary plateau-like hilly country between the Okanagan Valley and the Monashee Mountains.